Mezner/JiraExporter/README.md

-Evernote Jira Chrome Plugin
+Jira Exporter
 ========================

-Parses Jira tickets into Evernote notes via a Chrome plugin.
-THIS IS AN INCOMPLETE, PROTOTYPE PROJECT.
+Jira Exporter is a Chrome plugin that translates Jira tickets into Evernote notes.
+This application is a work in progress.

 Setup
 --------